Published Oct 31, 2022

-In this post, an excerpt from the Ceramics Monthly archives, Ben Jordan shares his process for making a cup using plaster press molds.
-To learn how he press molds his cup handles and adds beautiful slip floral decoration, see the October 2017 issue of Ceramics Monthly! - Jennifer Poellot Harnetty, editor.
+In this post, an excerpt from the Ceramics Monthly archive, Ben Jordan shares his process for making a cup using plaster press molds.
+To learn how he press molds his cup handles and adds beautiful slip floral decoration, see the October 2017 issue of Ceramics Monthly! - Jennifer Poellot Harnetty, editor

 Why Use Plaster Press Molds for Clay?

 The most satisfying aspect about using plaster press molds is the ability to capture and preserve every detail that I put into a clay form.